jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (3) For the purposes of this section, regulations under this Act may state— (a) the circumstances in which a contracted service provider and its employees may release or disclose to the chief executive and employees of the department information to which this section applies held by the contracted service provider and the conditions with which the chief executive and employees of the department must comply in dealing with the information; or
   (b) the circumstances in which the chief executive and employees of the department may release or disclose to a contracted service provider and its employees information to which this section applies held by the department and the conditions with which the contracted service provider and its employees must comply in dealing with the information.
-(4) Regulations of the kind referred to in subsection (3) must not be made except on the recommendation of the Minister; and the Minister must not recommend the making of the regulations unless satisfied that the chief executive has consulted on the proposed regulations in the manner required by section 123G for an agreement under section 123F(1).
+(4) Regulations of the kind referred to in subsection (3) must not be made except on the recommendation of the Minister; and the Minister must not recommend the making of the regulations unless satisfied that the chief executive has consulted on the proposed regulations in the manner required by section 96O of the Privacy Act 1993 for an agreement under section 123F(1).
 (5) If satisfied on reasonable grounds that its disclosure is in accordance with regulations of the kind referred to in subsection (3), the chief executive, an employee of the department, a contracted service provider, or an employee of a contracted service provider may release or disclose information to which this section applies.
 (6) Nothing in this section requires the chief executive, employees of the department, a contracted service provider, or employees of a contracted service provider to release or disclose any information.
 (7) In this section,—